Income Tax Division

 E-File and E-Pay are available!

 The City of Fairfield is happy to announce E-File and E-Pay services.
 A convenient and secure way to file and pay taxes online.
 The City of Fairfield is encouraging residents to save paper and skip the printing, writing, envelopes, stamps and checks.
 Instead, file and pay your taxes online using E-File and E-Pay.
 To utilize these services, please visit Fairfield Online Tax Portal.
 To set up an online account, you will need a new account number as well as your social security number.
-To obtain your new account number, please contact us at Fairfield Income Tax Email and provide your name, address, and last four digits of your social security number, or call our office at (513) 867-5327.
+To obtain your new account number, please contact us at email@example.com (Send E-Mail) and provide your name, address, and last four digits of your social security number, or call our office at (513) 867-5327.
 There is no fee for E-file but fees may apply to online payments.
+We are aware that the online filing system is erroneously charging a late filing fee for 2021 and have addressed it with the software company.
+If you have filed your 2021 tax return before 11:59 p.m. on April 18, 2022, please do not submit payment for the late filing fee.
+It will be corrected by the software company.

 Because this is a very secure site, you will have to put in the correct information when using your credit card, such as expiration date, billing address, security code and name.
 If any of those pieces of information is wrong the transaction will be declined.
 The fee may be authorized but if the transaction does not go through the authorization for the fee will drop off in about 24-48 hours, depending on the rules of the bank that issued the card.